codas-hep/codas-hep.github.io/content/pages/reimbursement.md

 Please note the following:

-  * The form can be filled out electronically, e.g. in Acrobat Reader.
-This is the preferred method in order to insure legibility.
+  * The form can be filled out electronically (e.g. in Acrobat Reader).
+This is the preferred method in order to guarantee legibility.
   * You can either sign the pdf electronically (e.g. in Acrobat Reader) or fill it out electronically, print the result, sign it and scan the result.
-  * If you can fill the form out electronically, print the form and fill it out using clear block letters.
+  * If you cannot fill the form out electronically, print the form and fill it out using clear block letters.
 Sign it and make a clear scan of the completed form.
   * On the form:
     * Fill out your name, address and business phone
     * Specify the departure and return date from your trip to the school (please use MM/DD/YY format)